Your Kansas City Child Support Case: The Basics

 What Happens If I Need More (or Less) Child Support?

 If you currently have a support order in place, you may later find that you need to change the amount of your child support payments.
 To qualify for a modification, you must show the court or support services that there has been a substantial change in your circumstances making the current award insufficient or unfair.
 Typically, courts consider a substantial change to mean at least a twenty percent increase or decrease from the original award amount (using the Form 14 formula).

 The paperwork and steps involved in requesting and receiving child support can be confusing.
 The outcome of a child support case will affect your financial life for years to come, regardless of whether you are claiming support or being asked to pay.
-Contact a qualified local attorney for a free case review to discuss your case.
+Contact a qualified Missouri family law attorney in the Kansas City area today.

 Contact a qualified attorney.